-We ask that all applicants submit three letters of recommendation.
+We ask that all applicants submit two letters of recommendation.
 These letters provide the Admissions Committee with additional information about your accomplishments, personal character, and potential for success in a graduate business program.

-The Admissions Committee requires that one of your three letters comes from a current supervisor or manager.
-The remaining two letters may come from (but are not limited to) a professional colleague, a faculty member, or a business partner.
+The Admissions Committee requires that one of your two letters come from a current supervisor or manager.
+The remaining letter may come from (but is not limited to) a professional colleague, a faculty member, or a business partner.

 The letter of recommendation form is available electronically through the online application system in the "Letters of Recommendation" section.
 Once you access that system, you will be asked to provide the names and email addresses of your recommenders.
 They will then get an email message providing them with the link to the online form.

 Chicago Booth recognizes that your recommenders are very busy people and as a result we have provided some targeted topics and questions for them to focus on to help both us and them get the most out of their recommendation.

 Your recommenders will be asked to measure your skills in each of the following areas: